Wahzammo/Astral-Drafter/README.md

 * **💾 Auto-Save to File**: Generated prose is automatically saved to a user-specified file path.
 * **🔒 100% Local & Private**: No data ever leaves your machine.
 * **👆 One-Click Launch**: A simple batch script starts all necessary components.
 * **💬 Conversational Editing**: After the initial draft, you can provide follow-up instructions to refine and rewrite the text.
+(WIP)

 ## **✨ Screenshot (v0.1)**